 - private waste management companies - handling waste and recycling for their clients

 - recycling charities and not-for-profit organisations

 - regulatory agencies - such as the Environment Agency.

 Look for job vacancies at:

-Continuing professional development (CPD) is important and if you are a member of CIWM you will be expected to carry out a minimum of 30 hours of CPD each year.
+Continuing professional development (CPD) is important and members of CIWM are expected to carry out a minimum of 30 hours of CPD each year.
 This can be made up of a variety of activities including attending seminars, courses, events and conferences, supervised research, technical writing or structured reading of relevant trade press.
-You may also decide to complete a relevant Masters in waste management, which may be supported and perhaps partly funded by your employer.

-A more structured career path for recycling officers is developing as local authorities now have to comply with national waste management requirements.
-Keeping up to date with changes in legislation and industry developments, through resources such as The ENDS Report and LetsRecycle.com can help you stay informed and identify new opportunities.
+Keeping up to date with changes in legislation and industry developments, through resources such as the ENDS Report and LetsRecycle.com, can help you stay informed and identify new opportunities for career development.

-As local authorities contract out both kerbside recycling and 'bring sites' to private companies, private consultancy is a rapidly growing field.
-It may also be possible, with substantial experience, to move into freelance environmental consultancy work.
+With much of the recycling collection contracted out to private companies, private consultancy is a growing field.
+With substantial experience, it may also be possible to move into freelance environmental consultancy work.